Gdlv/trackJR/README.md

 options(JULIA_HOME = "the folder that contains julia binary") firstJulia()
 ```
 1) Now we can use the *trackJR* function.
-This function use just only one argument, the path to video file to track the insect.
+This function use three arguments, the path to video file to track the insect, the frame per seconds you want and the time to stop tracking.
 The output is a `data.frame` with three column (frame, X and Y).
 ``` r
 vid<-"C:/Users/video001.mp4"
 dataT<-trackJR(vid,timestop="00:02:00")